xHeXifx/LANControl/README.md

 2. Fill in the values in .env
 3. Run main.py, if you want the window to be hidden change extension to .pyw

-For ease of use i made an apple shortcut to call the routes, you'll have to manually fill in the IP address provided by the webhook message on startup.
+For ease of use i made an apple shortcut to call the routes, using mDNS over IPV4 so the shortcut (and all other calls) can use `http://lancontrol.local:{port}`.
 You can import it using the [LANControl.shortcut](LANControl.shortcut) file.

 ## How to use

-Pretty simple, call a GET request on one of the routes below and it'll return the data.
+Pretty simple, call a GET request to `http://lancontrol.local:{port}` with one of the routes below and it'll return the data.
 Your request **MUST** contain the header LANControl with value True otherwise you'll get a success false and invalid header error.
 For futher information of parsing data read [How to parse returned data](#how-to-parse-returned-data)

 ## Avalible Routes